swangarch/zero2ml/README.md

 source venv/bin/activate
 ```

-Note: The projects were developed on Ubuntu.
+Note: The projects were developed on linux (ubuntu).
 If you are using WSL, some visualization scripts may not work properly due to the lack of GUI support.